 COVID vaccines are now available for all Broward residents 12 and older, and people want to know where they can get a COVID vaccine.
 The vaccine is free for all to receive, even if you don’t have insurance.
 Teens 12 to 17 can receive only the Pfizer vaccine, and most sites require a parent or guardian to be present.
 They will also need this consent form at government sites.

 It has easy to get a COVID vaccine appointment in Broward.
 There are a number of walk-in or drive-through sites open every day, no appointments required, and most pharmacies no longer require appointments.
-However, you may need an appointment to get a Pfizer booster in the next few weeks while demand is high.
+Now that boosters have been approved for many Americans, you may need an appointment at some sites, and it may take a few days for websites to be updated and boosters to become available.

 Several jurisdictions are offering incentives to get vaccinated:

 - The City of Pompano Beach is offering $200 Visa gift cards to Pompano Beach residents who become fully vaccinated after June 22, 2021.
-The program runs through Sept.
-30. Find the details here.
+The program runs through Oct.
+31. You can sign up here..

 - Get a free ride to a vaccination site via Lyft (up to $15 each way).
 Find the details here.